slacy/openmusictheory.github.io/themeFunctions.md

 # Presentation #

 *Presentation function* comes at the *beginning* of a theme or phrase.
-It involves the *establishment of the primary melodic material* (usually through the use of one or more statments of a *basic idea*) and the *establishment of the tonality of the theme* (usually through *tonic prolongation*).
+It involves the *establishment of the primary melodic material* (usually through the use of one or more statements of a *basic idea*) and the *establishment of the tonality of the theme* (usually through *tonic prolongation*).

 # Continuation function #